The Remarkable Career of Shirley Ann Jackson

-These days, flags from dozens of countries from which RPI students hail encircle the school’s dining hall: just under half the school’s graduate students, and about 11 percent of its undergraduates, come from abroad.
+These days, flags from dozens of countries from which RPI students hail encircle the dining hall in the Rensselaer Student Union: just under half the school’s graduate students, and about 11 percent of its undergraduates, come from abroad.
 In February, after President Trump announced his travel ban, a large group of students and faculty marched from the campus to downtown Troy in solidarity with international students, says Tobe Ezekwenna, a computer science graduate student from Maryland.
 Even though RPI is not generally known for political activism, he says, “people here really care about their peers.”
 And even in the Trump era, says Jackson, RPI is still in “high demand” among international students, although international applications for graduate programs in the United States have declined in the past year.

 In light of this, Jackson argues that universities must redouble their efforts to attract and support students from abroad.
 The United States has always benefited from “great enterprises created by immigrants,” she says.
 International students broaden the perspective of their peers, who may go on to work in government, multinational corporations, or other organizations dealing with challenges like food, water, energy, and health that “cannot be solved on a local or national level,” Jackson adds.
 “People have to learn to work across geographies and cultures.”